skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "No, I'm not," Skeeve admits.

-The Magistrate rolls his eyes, "I just had a terrified shopkeeper in here telling me stories about how he'd just seen Vormoth here in town."
+The magistrate rolls his eyes, "I just had a terrified shopkeeper in here telling me stories about how he'd just seen Vormoth here in town."